Carlton Skinner

-Carlton Skinner (April 8, 1913 – September 2, 2004) was the first civilian governor of Guam and a prominent advocate for the integration of the United States Armed Forces.
+Carlton Skinner (April 8, 1913 – June 22, 2004) was the first civilian governor of Guam and a prominent advocate for the integration of the United States Armed Forces.
 President Harry Truman appointed Skinner governor in 1949, after the United States Navy ceded control of the island to the Department of the Interior.

 Life and education

 Skinner was born in Palo Alto, California, to parents Macy Millmore Skinner (1871–1964) and Marian Weymouth Junkins (1880–1966).
 He attended Tilton School, an independent college preparatory school in Tilton, New Hampshire.
 He graduated from Tilton in 1930.
-Skinner then attended Wesleyan University, where he was a member of the fraternity that later became a chapter of The Kappa Alpha Society and transferred from there to the University of California at Los Angeles.
+Skinner then attended Wesleyan University, where he was a member of the fraternity that later became a chapter of Kappa Alpha Society and transferred from there to the University of California at Los Angeles.
 Prior to World War II, he was a correspondent for United Press International and The Wall Street Journal.
 From 1947 to 1949, he served as Public Relations Director and then as a special assistant to the United States Secretary of the Interior.

 Military service

 As a Coast Guard Lieutenant, Skinner commanded the USCGC Sea Cloud, a weather ship.
 When the United States entered World War II, the Coast Guard was integrated into the Navy, and the Sea Cloud was sent out on combat service.
 Leaving Boston, the Sea Cloud participated in sinking one submarine.
 Earlier, while serving as executive officer of the USCGC Northland, Skinner began to question the Armed Forces policy of ship segregation.
-The Northland, stranded during a patrol with no engine, was saved when a black steward crewman got the engine started after white engineers were unable.
-When Skinner recommended the man for promotion, he was told that blacks were only allowed to be steward's mates.
+The Northland, stranded during a patrol with no engine, was saved when a black steward crewman got the engine started after white engineers had been unable to do so.

+When Skinner recommended the man for promotion, he was told that blacks were allowed to be only steward's mates.
 Seeking to prove a point, Skinner sailed with the Navy's first fully integrated crew since the Civil War, with duties spread equally among white and black crewmen.
 Nationally renowned black artist Jacob Lawrence, whose paintings were already in the collections of New York's Museum of Modern Art and the Phillips Collection in Washington, D.C., was among the men who served on the Sea Cloud under Lieutenant Skinner.